-Our Nominating and Corporate Governance Committee is responsible, among its other duties and responsibilities, for identifying and recommending candidates to the board of directors for election to our board of directors, reviewing the composition of the board of directors and its committees, developing and recommending to the board of directors corporate governance guidelines that are applicable to us, and overseeing board of directors evaluations.
-The charter of our Nominating and Corporate Governance Committee is available without charge on the investor relations portion of our website.
+Our Nominating and Corporate Governance Committee will be responsible, among its other duties and responsibilities, for identifying and recommending candidates to the board of directors for election to our board of directors, reviewing the composition of the board of directors and its committees, developing and recommending to the board of directors corporate governance guidelines that are applicable to us, and overseeing board of directors evaluations.
+The charter of our Nominating and Corporate Governance Committee will be available without charge on the investor relations portion of our website by the earlier of the completion of this offering or five business days from the date of listing of our common stock.

-The members of our Nominating and Corporate Governance Committee are Laura B. Desmond (Chairperson), Teri L. List and R. Davis Noell.
-In light of our continued status as a "controlled company" within the meaning of the corporate governance standards of the NYSE following this offering, we are exempt from the requirement that our Nominating and Corporate Governance Committee be composed entirely of independent directors, with a written charter addressing the committee's purpose and responsibilities and the requirement that there be an annual performance evaluation of the Nominating and Corporate Governance Committee.
-We intend to continue to utilize one or more of these exemptions.
+Upon the completion of this offering, the members of our Nominating and Corporate Governance Committee will be Laura B. Desmond (Chairperson), Teri L. List and R. Davis Noell.
+In light of our status as a "controlled company" within the meaning of the corporate governance standards of the NYSE following this offering, we are exempt from the requirement that our Nominating and Corporate Governance Committee be composed entirely of independent directors, with a written charter addressing the committee's purpose and responsibilities and the requirement that there be an annual performance evaluation of the Nominating and Corporate Governance Committee.
+We intend to utilize one or more of these exemptions.